 - PhonePe: Very popular mobile wallet providers in India, Offers UPI & Mobile Wallet service along with many other essential features.

-- Paynearby: Innovative digital payment App mainly provide digital payment solution like Adhaar Banking, AEPS, SMS Payments, money transfer etc to the retailers.
+- Paynearby: Innovative digital payment App mainly provide digital payment solutions like Adhaar Banking, AEPS, SMS Payments, money transfer etc to the retailers.
 You can download the App here.

-- BHIM: Official UPI Payment Apps, offers by NPCI, all the Commercial Banks has integrated BHIM UPI API in their Mobile Banking Platform.
+- BHIM: Official UPI Payment Apps, offers by NPCI, all the Commercial Banks have integrated BHIM UPI API in their Mobile Banking Platform.